Tsakani Mhinga: Death

 On the day before her death, Sunday 26 February 2006, she, apparently, was entertaining a few friends, including kwaito star Mandoza, at the hotel where she was staying.
 The gathering subsequently turned into a late-night party in her hotel room.
 At around 10:00 on Monday 27 February she spoke on the phone with her manager, and at around 11:00 a friend dropped by, wanting to take her to lunch.
 She declined, saying she was going to take a bath.
 Mhinga was found dead at approximately 13:30 by hotel staff, after she failed to answer their calls.
 Speculation that someone else was in the room with her is derived from the fact that her partially dressed body was found covered with a sheet.
 Police have stated though, that her body did not have any marks on it, and that there was no sign of forced entry into her room.
 The most common assumption is that the cause of death was either a drug overdose or a drug-induced suicide.

 Mhinga was working on her fourth album at the time of her death.
 EMI records plans to release a compilation of her work.
-A trust has also been established for her young son.
+A trust had also been established for her young son.
 Local newspapers were quick to make comparisons between Tsakani Mhinga's death and that of other 27-year-old musicians, such as Jim Morrison, Jimi Hendrix, Janis Joplin and Kurt Cobain.